amori3232/guacamole-stack/README.md

-# Guacamole Enterprise Stack
+# Guacamole Stack

-Enterprise deployment architecture for Apache Guacamole.
+This is to deploy Guacamole in two separate environments.
+So you can manage and understand the communication between the web and the Guacamole app through port 4822

 ## Components